-There’s no significant reason why road cyclists shouldn’t use double-sided pedals though.
-Tom Bell says that he uses mountain bike pedals on his road bike because that’s what he’s used to from his XC racing.
+There’s no significant reason why road cyclists shouldn’t use double-sided pedals, though.
+Tom Bell says that he uses mountain bike pedals on his road bike because that’s what he’s used to from XC racing.

-Double-sided pedals are also a good option for touring cyclists, gravel riders or cyclocross, where you’re quite likely to be spending periods moving around off the bike and will want to be able to walk or run easily.
+Double-sided pedals are also a good option for touring cyclists, gravel riders and cyclocross racers, where you’re quite likely to be spending periods moving around off the bike and will want to be able to walk or run easily.